Al-Mourabitoun: Artillery

-Activities and controversy
+Activities

 Stubborn and determined fighters, adept at employing guerrilla tactics in urban areas, the INM/al-Mourabitoun operated mainly within West Beirut, controlling by the mid-1980s the important Mahallat Abu Shaker, Wadi Abu Jamil, Hamra, Corniche El-Mazraa, Corniche El-Manara, Bashoura, Basta El-Tahta, Chyah and Ras Beirut districts and quarters.
 They also operated two clandestine ports located at Ouza'i district and at the Ain El-Mreisseh waterfront sector of the Lebanese capital, which were used primarily for arms-smuggling in collusion with the Sidon-based Popular Nasserist Organization (PNO).
 A third illegal port located at the Karantina dock area in East Beirut was briefly held by the INM since November 1975, until being forced out by the Christian militias on January 18, 1976.

 Like other Lebanese factions, the INM operated its own media services.
 A radio station was set up in 1975, the "Voice of Arab Lebanon" (Arabic: Iza'at Sawt Lubnan al-Arabi), followed in 1982 by a television station, the "Television of Arab Lebanon" (Arabic: Televizyon Lubnan al-Arabi), their broadcasting facilities being allocated at the Mahallat Abu Shaker Party headquarters' offices near the Gamal Abdel Nasser Mosque.

 They also had a medical relief agency, designated the Lebanese Red Crescent Association (Arabic: جمعية الهلال الأحمر اللبناني | Jameiat al-Hilal al-Ahmar al-Lubnaniyya), best known as Al-hilal for short.